nymea/nymea-plugins/goecharger/README.md

 nymea plugin for go-eCharger smart wallbox for electic vehicles.

-Once you connect to the go-eCharger, nymea will configure the wallbox to use MQTT and send information to nymea.
+If you are using other services like the original goe app to communicate with the wallbox, disable MQTT during the setup in order to make sure all services are able to communicate with the wallbox.
+There is no support for multiple MQTT clients on the device and therefore nymea defaults to HTTP to prevent constant reconfiguration trough the clients.

-Please make sure no other service is using the custom MQTT server in the local network, otherwise they will exclude each other, depending who comes first.
+The prefered way of communicating would be MQTT, default is HTTP.

 ## Supported Things